jezzsantos/saastack/README_DERIVATIVE.md

 > Note: All tests will be run in parallel in `Rider` or in `dotnet test`.

-### Storage Integration tests
+### Persistence Integration tests

 These tests ensure that 3rd party persistence technology adapters that are used in production environments work correctly.

 Only run these kinds of tests when the code in the persistence technology adapters changes.

-These tests should not be run frequently and can be scheduled to run as part of a nightly/weekly build.
+These tests should NOT be run frequently and can be scheduled to run as part of a nightly/weekly build.

 > Warning: These tests connect to and test real 3rd party systems in the cloud (usually across HTTP or some other protocol).
 Some of these tests require that you have the respective technology installed on your local machine (e.g., SQL Server Database).
 >
 > Warning: They may incur charges, or they may trigger rate-limiting policies on the accounts they are run against.

-`dotnet test --filter Category=Integration.Storage src\SaaStack.sln` (requires installing the server storage components listed at the top of this page)
+`dotnet test --filter Category=Integration.Persistence src\SaaStack.sln` (requires installing the server persistence components listed at the top of this page)

-> Note: If any of the `Integration.Storage` category of tests fail, it is likely due to the fact that you don't have that technology installed on your local machine, or that you are not running your IDE as Administrator, and therefore cannot start/stop those local services without elevated permissions.
+> Note: If any of the `Integration.Persistence` category of tests fail, it is likely due to the fact that you don't have that technology installed on your local machine, or that you are not running your IDE as Administrator, and therefore cannot start/stop those local services without elevated permissions.

-> Note: Amazon infrastructure components require LocalStack to be running on your computer in order to work.
-After installing LocalStack, run `localstack start` in a terminal.
+> Note: AWS infrastructure adapters require LocalStack to be running (in Docker) on your computer in order to work.
+(Run `localstack start`).

 ### External Integration tests